Dorothy Sayers and Classical Education

 The first stage is the Poll-Parrot Age or Grammar stage.
 Children between 9 and 11 are in this stage.
 These young children love learning things by heart.
 They rejoice when asked to recite.
 They also accept things without questioning.

-Grammar stage is the time to begin the study Latin, as we should begin Latin as early as possible.
+The grammar stage is the time to begin the study of Latin, as we should begin Latin as early as possible.
 Dorothy Sayers recommends post-classical and medieval Latin rather than classical Latin.

 Geography and science aren’t neglected either.
 These young children memorize capitols, rivers, mountains, collections of facts such as plants, animals, and planets.